Planning the Home Education Year: Part 2 – Finding Your Child’s Dominant Intelligence and Learning Style

 Dr. Howard Gardner first came on my radar when I was in teacher’s ed back in the ‘90s.
-He’s still the person who comes to mind when I think about learning styles because they are closely related (although Gardner has always warned, they are not the same).
+He’s still the person who comes to mind when I think about learning styles because they are closely related (although Gardner has always warned that they are not the same).

-Since my teacher training, critiques have brought forth the myth of multiple intelligence.
+Since my teacher training, critiques have brought forth the myth of multiple intelligences.

 In 2016, Gardner himself contributed to Scientists Making a Difference: One Hundred Eminent Behavioral and Brain Scientists Talk About Their Most Important Contributions that his theory is “no longer current.”